 WordPress installs another plugin by default called Akismet.
 Leave the Akismet plugin in the plugins section for now.
 We show you how to configure and use WordPress antispam plugins in other tutorials.

-To learn more about plugins, see this tutorial:
+To learn more about using WordPress plugins, see this tutorial:

 After deleting all of the default and/or unnecessary content that WordPress automatically adds with every new installation, go back to your WordPress Dashboard.
-You will see that the Dashboard is empty and that the only items left are the information panels (e.g. Activity, WordPress News, etc …
+You will see that the Dashboard is empty and that the only items left are the information panels (e.g. At a Glance, Quick Draft, etc …

-In other tutorials, you will learn how to set up categories and how to optimize the default WordPress category for SEO.
+In other tutorials, we show you how to set up categories and how to optimize the default WordPress category for SEO.

 Congratulations!
 Now that you know how to clean up a new WordPress installation, the next step is to begin configuring your WordPress settings.